$PD_3$-pairs with compressible boundary: when does the group determine the pair?

 \begin{proof} Since $P$ is aspherical and orientable, $\pi$ has one end and $\chi(P)=0$, the components of $\partial{P}$ are tori.
 Since $\pi$ has one end and the boundary of $Q$ is aspherical, $Q$ is aspherical, and its peripheral system is $\pi_1$-injective.
 (These assertions follow immediately on considering the exact sequence relating $\Pi$ and $\overline{E)(\pi)}$ in \S3 above.)
 In particular, $Q\simeq{P}$, and so $\chi(Q)=\chi(P)=0$.
 Since $\chi(\partial{Q})=2\chi(Q)=0$, the components of $\partial{Q}$ are tori or Klein bottles.
 Every $\mathbb{Z}^2$ subgroup of $\pi$ is conjugate into the image of a boundary component of $P$, since the peripheral system of $(P,\partial{P})$ is atoroidal.

-We may assume that the pair is not of $I$-bundle type, and so $\pi$ is not a $PD_2$-group.
-Hence the images of the boundary components are their own commensurators in $\pi$, and are pairwise non-conjugate \cite[Lemma 2.2]{KR88}.
+The pair $(P,\partial{P})$ is not of $I$-bundle type, since $\chi(\pi)=0$ and $\pi$ is not virtually $\mathbb{Z}^2$, and so the images of the boundary components are their own commensurators in $\pi$, and are pairwise non-conjugate \cite[Lemma 2.2]{KR88}.
 Hence $Q$ is not of $I$-bundle type either, its boundary has no Klein bottle components, and the images of the boundary components of $P$ and of $Q$ are maximal free abelian subgroups of $\pi$.
 Hence the images of the components of $\partial{Q}$ in $\pi$ are conjugate to images of boundary components of $P$.
 The images of the fundamental classes of the boundary components of $P$ in $H_2(\pi;\mathbb{F}_2)$ have sum 0 and generate a subspace of dimension $\beta_0(\partial{P})-1$, by the boundary compatibility condition.
 Since the same holds for the boundary components of $Q$, the boundaries must correspond bijectively, and so a homotopy equivalence $P\simeq{Q}$ induces a homotopy equivalence of pairs. \end{proof}

-If $(P,\partial{P})$ is of $I$-bundle type and is orientable then $\pi\cong\pi_1(F)$ where $F$ is a closed surface, and there are several pairs of $I$-bundle type with the same group.
-(The peripheral systems of the exteriors of the reef knot $3_1\#-3_1$ and the granny knot $3_1\#3_1$ provide another counter-example.
-These manifolds are aspherical and have isomorphic fundamental groups, but are not homotopy equivalent {\it rel\/} boundary.)
+The exteriors of the reef knot $3_1\#-3_1$ and the granny knot $3_1\#3_1$ provide a well-known example of a pair of aspherical orientable 3-manifolds with isomorphic fundamental groups, but which are not homotopy equivalent {\it rel\/} boundary.
+There are simpler examples if we allow non-orientable pairs.
+If $F$ is an aspherical closed orientable surface and $M$ is the total space of a non-trivial $I$-bundle over $F$ then $M\simeq{F}$, but $F\times(I,\partial{I})$ and $(M,\partial{M})$ are not homotopy equivalent as pairs.
+(In fact $\partial{M}$ is connected and $(M,\partial{M})$ is non-orientable.)